Active Learning-based Model Predictive Coverage Control: Introduction

 \subsubsection{Related Work}

 In classical works such as~\cite{Cortes2004,Bullo2012}, the coverage control problem is rigorously solved under the assumptions that the environment is perfectly known and that dynamics are single integrators.
-Nonlinear dynamics and state/input constraints can be taken into account by using a model predictive control (MPC) scheme~\cite{Grune2011,rawlings2017model}, which was pursued in~\cite{Carron2017,Kohler2018,Farina2015}.
+Nonlinear dynamics and state/input constraints can be taken into account by using a model predictive control (MPC) scheme~\cite{Grune2011,rawlings2017model}, as pursued in~\cite{Carron2017,Kohler2018,Farina2015}.
 In all the aforementioned references, the implemented coverage algorithm is hierarchical, i.e., a reference is calculated before being passed to a tracking MPC~\cite{Limon2018}.
 Moreover, they all require some non-trivial offline design for the terminal ingredients in MPC to prove convergence and recursive feasibility.
 Furthermore, none of them addressed coverage control in an unknown environment.\\ To cope with this second challenge, ``exploitation" targeted to the coverage control task needs to be combined with ``exploration" given by data collection performed via active learning~\cite{Li2006,Campbell1990} to improve the estimate of the initially unknown density function.
-The problem of coverage control in an unknown environment is investigated in~\cite{Schwager2009,Todescato2017,McDonald2021,prajapat2022}, where different strategies to balance exploration and exploitation are proposed.
+The problem of coverage control in an unknown environment is investigated in~\rahel{\cite{Schwager2009,Todescato2017,McDonald2021,prajapat2022,le2012}}, where different strategies to balance exploration and exploitation are proposed.
 However, in these works the agents' dynamics are once again assumed to be single integrators.
-To the best of the authors' knowledge, the general coverage control problem encompassing an unknown environment and nonlinear constrained dynamics has not yet been addressed in the literature.
+The general coverage control problem encompassing an unknown environment and nonlinear constrained dynamics, \rahel{while ensuring persistent collision avoidance,} has not yet been addressed in the literature.